 The TEMPO project involves building the first space-based instrument to monitor major air pollutants across the North American continent hourly during daytime.
-The instrument, to be completed by September 2017, will share a ride on a commercial satellite that will orbit about 22,000 miles above Earth’s equator.
+The instrument, to be completed by September 2017, will share a ride in 2019 on a commercial satellite that will orbit about 22,000 miles above Earth’s equator.
 Current methods utilize satellites orbiting much closer to the earth’s surface, allowing for observations of atmospheric pollutants to be made only once a day.

 Led by the Harvard-Smithsonian Center for Astrophysics in Cambridge, Mass., TEMPO will make the first measurements of tropospheric pollution over North America.
 The space-based instrument will be able to measure trace concentrations of ozone, nitrogen dioxide, sulfur dioxide, formaldehyde, and aerosols with high frequency and resolution.